Yilmaz theory of gravitation

 It is well known that attempts to quantize general relativity along the same lines which lead from Maxwell's classical field theory of electromagnetism to quantum electrodynamics fail, and that it has proven very difficult to construct a theory of quantum gravity which goes over to general relativity in an appropriate limit.
 However Yilmaz has claimed that his theory is "compatible with quantum mechanics".
 He suggests that it might be an alternative to superstring theory.

-In his theory, Yilmaz wishes to retain the left hand side of the Einstein field equation (namely the Einstein tensor, which is well-defined for any Lorentzian manifold, independent of general relativity) but to modify the right hand side, the stress–energy tensor, by adding a kind of gravitational contribution.
-According to Yilmaz's critics, this additional term is not well-defined, and cannot be made well defined.
+In his theory, Yilmaz wishes to retain the left hand side of the Einstein field equation (namely the Einstein tensor, which is well-defined for any Lorentzian manifold, independent of general relativity) but to modify the right hand side, the stress–energy tensor, by adding a kind of gravitational contribution, namely the scalar field.
+According to Yilmaz's critics, this additional term is not well-defined, and cannot be made well defined due to issues with covariance.

 No astronomers have tested his ideas, although some have tested competitors of general relativity; see :Category:Tests of general relativity.